mvolkmann/blog/src/content-security-policy.md

 | `script-src`      | combines the previous two directives into one                            |
 | `worker-src`      | restricts `Worker`, `SharedWorker`, and `ServiceWorker` scripts          |

+The `default-src` directive specifies the policy for all resource types unless policies for specific resource types are also provided.

 It is recommended to make `default-src` very restrictive (often just `'self'`) and use more specific directives to open access for specific kinds of resources.